uidaholib/spec-lumber/_posts/2020-02-24-oh-dam-its-ice-harbor-lock-and-dam.md

 author: Michelle Shannon
 ---

-Welcome back to another week of Oh Dam!, our series on dams in the Pacific Northwest.

 Today we’re discussing Ice Harbor Lock and Dam located on the Snake River “upstream of McNary Lock and Dam and Lake Wullala.”[^1]